SeSaMe-NUS/genie/README.md

 ## Documentation

-Code documentation for GPUGenie can be generated with `cmake` and `make`.
+Code documentation for GENIE can be generated with `cmake` and `make`.
 After you configure CMake following steps in [Compilation and Development](#compilation-and-development), just run `$ make doc`.